vmray/ms-defender-azure/README.md

   10. Once the Azure function app `VMRayDefender` completes its process, it generates a JSON file named after the Defender Alert ID and uploads it to the Azure Storage Container: vmray-defender-functionapp-status.
 This JSON file contains all the details of the process.
   11. The Azure Logic App `SendEmailNotification` monitors the vmray-defender-functionapp-status container for new files.
 When a new file is detected, it sends an email notification to the configured recipient in logic app.

 Note: This solution cannot analyze files removed by Defender.
-It can only analyze files that Defender AV has moved to quarantine or flagged by Defender EDR
+It can only analyze files that Defender AV has moved to quarantine or flagged by Defender EDR.

 ![solution_overview](Images/solution_overview.png)